 Have the students mill (move) about to music.
 Each time the music stops, ask the students to find a new partner to discuss one of the following questions:

-What are your preferred and/or most frequent means of communication?
-Why? (e.g., email, skype, facebook, twitter, YouTube, chat-rooms, MSN, AOL etc.)
+• What are your preferred and/or most frequent means of communication?
+Why? (e.g., email, Facebook, Instagram, WhatsApp, X, YouTube, Snapchat, TikTok, etc.)

 Pairs > Decoding Texting Symbols Mixer

-Distribute a copy of the BLM #1 Decoding Texting Symbols to each student.
-Have the students mill about the room to find a peer who can identify one of the symbols on his/her sheet (peer writes the answer and their name in one box).
+Share examples from Appendix 2 Decoding Texting Symbols with students.
+You may wish to create a BINGO card with a variety of "texting" language and emojis.
+Have the students mill about the room to find a peer who can identify one of the symbols on their sheet (peer writes the answer and their name in one box).
 Direct the students to continue teaming up with new partners to decode as many symbols as possible.
-Refer to BLM #2 Answers to Decoding Texting Symbols for translations of the symbols.
-Students may like to take this guide home and use it in their personal e-communications.
+Refer to Appendix 2 for translations of the symbols.

 Pairs > Decoding Body Symbols